risk-first/website/docs/practices/Development-And-Coding/Standardisation.md

   attendant:
    - tag: Inflexibility Risk
      reason: "May limit creativity and flexibility by enforcing strict adherence to standards."
-   - tag: Implementation Risk
+   - tag: Schedule Risk
-     reason: "Can introduce complexity and delays during the implementation phase."
+     reason: "Adhering to standards can introduce scope creep during the implementation phase."
    - tag: Compliance Risk
      reason: "Ensuring continuous compliance with evolving standards can be challenging."
   related: